 Although controversial, supplemental, diversionary or intercept feeding can be successfully used to discourage problem bear behaviour, as well as to prevent bears from debarking trees (Ziegltrum 2004, 2008) or preying on livestock.
+Keep in mind that all diversionary feeding should only be done by a wildlife management professional.
 In Slovenia, bear damage in diversionary feeding areas was only a third that in non-feeding areas (Klenzendorf 1997).

 One of the biggest reasons for increased bear activity in residential areas is a seasonal shortage of natural foods in the nearby woods.
 Establishing select feeding sites can be effective in these situations, but it’s important to have a defined goal, a specific plan and a limited feeding program.